icon-project/icon-project.github.io/docs/tbears_cli.md

 root@b65c6a4cccf8:/tbears#
 ```

-We will interact with the testnet.
+Now we will interact with the testnet.
 [[Testnet Info](icon_network.md#testnet-for-dapps)].
 You can pass the node API endpoint to the -u option to make T-Bears talk to the right one.
-For the sake of simplicity, we will invoke query methods which do not require keystore file.
+For the sake of simplicity, we will invoke query methods that do not require a keystore file.
 - Sample query 1 : Get the genesis block of the testnet.
-You can verify the network id in the response message.
+You can verify the network ID in the response message.
-Make sure block height should be in hexadecimal.
+Make sure block height is in hexadecimal format.

 ```bash
 root@b65c6a4cccf8:/tbears# tbears blockbyheight -u https://bicon.net.solidwallet.io/api/v3 0x0